 Ceramics

-A major in Ceramics offers a rigorous, hands-on investigation of clay as a multifaceted medium with great expressive possibilities.
-Students explore the rich multicultural history of ceramic objects and through interaction with professors, peers and visiting artists, are able to grasp the full range of contemporary practices and ideas.
+Ceramics offers a rigorous, hands-on investigation of clay as a multifaceted medium with great expressive possibilities.
+In this major you explore the rich multicultural history of ceramic objects and through interaction with professors, peers and visiting artists, learn the full range of contemporary practices and ideas.

 Degree programs